Natalie Palamides

-Natalie Palamides (born January 6, 1990) is an American actress, comedian and writer.
+Natalie Palamides is an American actress, comedian and television writer.

-Early life

-As a young child living outside Pittsburgh, Palamides made comedic home videos in her backyard.
-She would do bits in the corridors at school.
-Disney productions and the Austin Powers movie series were early influences.
-Studying at the Indiana University of Pennsylvania, Palamides was inspired by the European clown tradition that her theater professor introduced her to.
-During college, Palamides performed group improvisation with the Pig Iron Theatre Company.

 Career

 Aspiring to work at Saturday Night Live, Palamides moved to Los Angeles and joined the Upright Citizens Brigade after college.
 She began voice-over and commercial work.
 She also took classes on clown performance at the Idiot Workshop and the Lyric Hyperion.
 Early sketches featured Palamides' characters: fantasizing about eating salad from a man's pants; complaining to the manager of sandwich shop Eggslut as an anthropomorphic egg; and insisting on being literally objectified.
 Through her classes, variety shows and open mic shows, she began developing longer-form performance from improvisations in unusual outfits.

-With Dr. Brown from the Lyric, Palamides adapted her early egg character into an hour-long show, Laid.
+Palamides is a graduate of École Philippe Gaulier, having trained under master clown Philippe Gaulier.
+In 2022, Palamides interviewed Gaulier alongside Hillary Clinton and Chelsea Clinton for their Apple TV + series Gutsy.

+Palamides took the egg costume from her sketch and used it to make her first hour-long show, Laid.

 Palamides developed the exaggeratedly masculine character Nate, from her work with the Pig Iron Theatre Company, into an hour-long performance, Nate – A One Man Show.
 Members of the audience participate, such as by wrestling Nate, with audience consent and sexual consent as themes.
 After winning the Total Theatre Award at the 2018 Edinburgh Fringe Festival, it was commissioned by Amy Poehler's production company Paper Kite and released on Netflix on December 1, 2020.
 Critics widely acclaimed Nate for its provocative performance, regarding it as an innovative break with "Netflix's mainstream comedy brand."

-Palamides starred as Buttercup in the 2016 Powerpuff Girls animated television series.
+Palamides starred as Buttercup in the 2016 reboot of The Powerpuff Girls.

 She won Best Newcomer at the Edinburgh Comedy Awards in 2017.

 Palamides plays the character "Mara" in TV commercials for Progressive Insurance.

 She also co-hosts the Disney-themed podcast Hidden Mickeys alongside Carrie Poppy.

+Palamides played a horror movie–style clown, Funzo, in Apocalypse Clown (2023).
+The low-budget comedy film won Best Irish Film at the Galway Film Fleadh.
+Though reviews had mixed opinions towards the humour and writing, Funzo was acclaimed.
+Simon Henderson of Blazing Minds lauded that Palamides "ranges from seeming innocence to apparent insanity, sometimes in the same scene".
+Digital Spy's Ian Sandwell praised her "deranged and hilarious" performance, particularly for minor comedic details such as a scene in which her character removes her clown nose.

+In August 2024, Palamides performed WEER at the Edinburgh Festival Fringe.
+The show, which has been described as a "one-woman romcom", received widespread acclaim.